 UTHealth employees serving as Principal Investigators (PI's) on sponsored projects are required to complete Investigator Responsibility training before accounts for research grants/contracts can be created. [learn more]

 The Office of Postdoctoral Affairs offers formal instruction and support to Postdoctoral Fellows in an effort to enhance the training experience at UTHealth and promote successful careers in science.
 It is an information warehouse providing an avenue of communication among Postdoctoral Fellows, Faculty and Administrators. [learn more]

 Research Conflicts of Interest training addresses the importance of ensuring financial interests do not affect, or appear to affect, the design, conduct of reporting of research or compromise the protection of human subjects. [learn more]

 Responsible Conduct of Research (RCR) training ensures that all research is conducted responsibly, safely, and in compliance with acceptable regulations and policies.
 RCR training is available through CITI--log on to www.citiprogram.org to complete the training.
 For help with using CITI, [click here].

-DHHS's Office of Research Integrity (ORI) offers an interactive training video [at this link], which educates clinical and social researchers on the importance of appropriately protecting research participants and avoiding research misconduct--the video allows the viewer to assume the role of one of four characters and to determine the outcome of the story line by selecting decision-making choices.
-Additionally, ORI has posted other video vignettes of case studies [at this link], as well as a description of the types of research misconduct and written case studies [at this link].
+DHHS's Office of Research Integrity (ORI) offers an interactive training video, which educates clinical and social researchers on the importance of appropriately protecting research participants and avoiding research misconduct--the video allows the viewer to assume the role of one of four characters and to determine the outcome of the story line by selecting decision-making choices.
+Additionally, ORI has posted other video vignettes of case studies, as well as a description of the types of research misconduct and written case studies.

 Clinical Trials Resource Center (CTRC)